dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 6. The 'apply' operator can be somewhat mind-bending to even experienced F# developers.

+Some positives are:

+1. The style is visually quite declarative

+2. It emphasises compositionality

+3. It's available for use since F# 0.1

+4. It doesn't suffer the negatives of Style B below

 ## Style B: Applicatives with `map2`, `map3`, ...

 An alternative encoding of applicatives is sometimes used via `map2`, `map3` etc., e.g